willcoliveira/cypress-base-airtests/BUG.md

 ### Bug Tracking Report

 #### ID-01 - Home Page - Search Area - There is no characters limit for the search entry - It is hidding workspace content
-Type: Bug
+- Type: Bug
-Priority: Minor
+- Priority: Minor
-Severity: Minor
+- everity: Minor

 ##### Environment:
 Macbook Pro 16 2019